vonglasow/atoum-documentation/source/en/option_cli.rst

    $ ./bin/atoum --default-report-title "My Title"

 .. note::
-   If the title contains spaces, you must suround it with quotation.
+   If the title contains spaces, you must surround it with quotes.

 .. _cli-options-file: